sensemore/code.sensemore.io/docs/senseway_system_integration.md

 -   Client Cert (a created and signed certificate from CA)
 -   Client Key (private key of the certificate generated through the CA)

-Required certificates and endpoint information are defined at 'Advanced > MQTT' in the Senseway web portal.
+Required certificates and endpoint information are defined at `Settings > MQTT` in the Senseway configuration page.
 Senseway uses these certificates for the future MQTT connections.

 Details
 https://www.hivemq.com/blog/mqtt-security-fundamentals-tls-ssl/